-1 bag containing 3 types of Calcite (yellow, green and blue) and black and white streak plates Explain the Streak Test.
+1 bag containing 2 types of Quartz (Rose and clear) and black and white streak plates

+Explain the Streak Test.

-- A "streak" is the color of a mineral when it is ground down to a powder. - A streak test is a test that you do by pushing a mineral across a plate. - This crushes up the mineral, allowing you to see a diagnostic color that a specific mineral has.
-The color of the mark left on the tile is the mineral's streak. - Show the students the three minerals (from the VSVS plastic bag) that are all calcite and emphasize their different colors.
-The different colors are from different impurities. - Explain that a particular mineral can have several colors depending on impurities.
+A "streak" is the color of a mineral when it is ground down to a powder.

+A streak test is a test that you do by pushing a mineral across a plate.

+This crushes up the mineral, allowing you to see a diagnostic color that a specific mineral has.
+The mark left on the tile is the mineral's streak.

+Show the students the two minerals (from the plastic bag) that are both quartz (pink Rose quartz and white Milky quartz) and emphasize their different colors.
+The different colors are from different impurities.

+Explain that a particular mineral can have several colors depending on impurities.
 While the color of a mineral may change, its powder and streak will usually stay the same.

-Tell the students that the calcite minerals will have the same STREAK test result.
+Tell the students that the quartz minerals will have the same STREAK test.

 Show this by doing the streak test on the black streak plate.
 Keep the plate flat on the table like the image here.

-Testing the hematite.
 Tell the students to:

-- Gently stroke the edge of the hematite across the white streak plate.
-Note: Ask students to make only one streak per mineral since the tiles and minerals are needed for other classes. - 2.
-Record the color that the streak produces.
+1. Gently stroke the edge of the hematite across the white streak plate.

+Note: Ask students to make only one streak per mineral since the tiles and minerals are needed for other classes.

+- 2. Record the color that the streak produces.
 Hematite has a red to brown streak - 3.
-Repeat the test on their unknown minerals using the black streak plate with light colored minerals and the white streak plate with the dark-colored minerals. - 4.
+Tell the students to repeat the test on their unknown minerals using the black streak plate with light-colored minerals and the white streak plate with the dark-colored minerals. - 4.
 Record the results on their observation sheet.
 If no streak is visible on either plate, the students should record "not visible".
-(Note that "not visible" actually means that the mineral is harder than the streak plate).